zyy7259/blog/md/db/basic.md

 - A value by which records are organized and retrieved in object store.
 - Ojbect store can derive the key from one of three sources: a [key generator](#keygenerator), a [key path](#keypath), or an explicitly specified value.
-- The key must be greator than the one before it.
+- The key must be greater than the one before it (i.e. ascending).
 - Each record in an object store must have a key that is unique within the object store, so you cannot have multiple records with the same key.
 - A key can be: string, date, float, and array.
 - Alternatively, you can look up records in an object store using [index](#index);